Agusioma/engineering-education/articles/kubernetes-clusters-intro/index.md

 #### The Kubernetes Client

-`kubectl` is a command-line tool used to interact with the Kubernetes API.
-It is used to manage Kubernetes objects and also helps us monitor the health of the cluster.
+Denoted as`kubectl`, the Kubernetes Client is used for managing, controlling the Kubernetes API objects and also helps us monitor the health of our clusters using the command line.

 We can check a cluster version using: